labhackercd/cloud_text/README.md

 Cloud Text
 ================

-This is a simple Ruby on Rails project which cleans a XML file from E-democracia Chat log
+This is a simple Ruby on Rails project which cleans a XML file from E-democracia Chat log.

+It was licensed under [LICENSE.md]